Lezzer/liam-reilly.info/public/blog/posts/01-vault-work-begins.md

 ### Frontend

 So I've decided to build a fancy web application using [React](https://reactjs.org/).
-This will be super simple, I envisage a huge search bar, which a user types into, and any credentials/objects they've got access to view/decrypt will be displayed on screen.
+This will be super simple.
+I envisage a huge search bar which a user types into, and any credentials/objects they've got access to view/decrypt will be displayed on screen.
 Filtered in real time as they type, with options to view/download.

 I see just a couple of options